samus-io/tablab-steps/steps/68Vk94P84b2K0SuYJ8MXVuaEtsmhNerxyTN/en/README.md

   Stack trace:
   at Database.Connect()
   at Api.HandleRequest()
-  …
+  ...
   ```

-### OPTIONS
+### OPTIONS method

 * The `OPTIONS` method returns information about which HTTP methods are supported by the server for a given resource.
 * While it does not directly expose data, it can help attackers map out potential methods to target.
-* In some frameworks or API configurations, it may also return metadata or documentation that was not meant to be exposed.
+In some frameworks or API configurations, it may also return metadata or documentation that was not meant to be exposed.
 * Limiting or customizing its response can reduce unintended information disclosure.
 * The following `curl` command demonstrates how to retrieve the supported HTTP methods for a given endpoint using the `OPTIONS` method: